 Implied Warranty of Habitability Waiver

 In most states, when a builder sells you a new home, the law implies a warranty that the home is fit for human habitation.
 You do not have to negotiate for this protection.
 It exists automatically because courts have recognized that buyers cannot inspect hidden defects in framing, plumbing, or electrical systems the way a builder can.
-Section 14(c) of D.R.
-Horton's standard Maryland contract asks the buyer to waive this implied warranty entirely.
+In a recent D.R.
+Horton Maryland contract reviewed by Fine Print Homes, an implied warranty waiver at Section 14(c) asks the buyer to waive this protection entirely.
+Section numbering varies across D.R.
+Horton contracts, but the clause typically appears in the warranty provisions of the agreement.

 In plain English, this means you are agreeing that D.R.
 Horton makes no promise the home will be safe to live in.
 If the foundation cracks, if the roof leaks on day one, if the HVAC system fails to heat the house in winter, D.R.
 Horton’s position is that you agreed to accept the home without that guarantee.
 The only warranty you receive is whatever limited express warranty D.R.
 Horton chooses to provide, which is controlled entirely by their own terms and timelines.